learnable-content/Laravel-5/README.md

 ### $request->old('title');

-If we would like to access old request for say stick forms so that the user does not need to reinput their information on a form if validation fails we would need to access it with the following `$request->old('title')`.
+If we would like to access old request, for say, sticky forms, so that the user does not need to reinput their information on a form if validation fails, we would need to access it with the following `$request->old('title')`.
 To use this in our form we would do `<input type="text" name="title" value="{{ old('title') }}">`.